Doi9t/JarIntoJarLoader/README.md

 Manually:
 ~~~
     Edit the jar manifest
-        - Add the value "entry-point: [Location of your main class]"
+        - Add the value "Entry-Point: [Location of your main class]"
-        - Edit the value "Main-Class: [Location of the JarIntoJarLauncher]"
+        - Edit the value "Main-Class: [Location of JarIntoJarLauncher]"
 ~~~